mikeal/multiblock/README.md

 ## `multiblock` - multiformat identifier for this protocol

-Used for CID's that are the multihash of the CID Set + Block Set.
+Used for CID's that are the multihash address of (CID Set + Block Set) that is built from hashing the CID Set multihash and the Block Set multihash together, so a client can produce this address without the underlying data using just the **addresses** of the underlying data.

 These can be used as a secure means of one-to-one mapping of this data structure to inclusion proofs.
 As an example,